xiaowu0162/LongMemEval/README.md

 ## ⚠️ News

 * [2025/09] We have further cleaned up the history sessions to prevent interference on answer correctness.
 The updated benchmark can be found [here](https://huggingface.co/datasets/xiaowu0162/longmemeval-cleaned/) and the change logs can be found [here](https://docs.google.com/spreadsheets/d/16cHPu2B4XhgC-VvolIoWNs8wwm0Zkbpgu8H9x-qhxWg/edit?usp=sharing).
+You may also access the file at this google drive [link](https://drive.google.com/file/d/1zo5C2sKsN3-2TUZt7kiRd2wsZLmyd-4y/view?usp=sharing).
 * [2025/02] LongMemEval is accepted at ICLR 2025.
 * [2024/10] Benchmark released.